Friday, December 25, 2020

 Art by Lee Sullivan

-To help out with this angle, Wagner brings in an older but generally successful epic trope, bringing in a hand-picked team of old favourites to help Dredd out.
+To help out with this angle, Wagner brings in an older but generally successful epic trope: a hand-picked team of old favourites to help Dredd out.
 In this case it's Judges Giant and Castillo, who help the setting feel that much more lived-in.
 In another world, Wagner could’ve made this story run and run, perhaps with a rotating cast of characters as new washed-up Judges are sent to the Pit to shape up, kind of like a TV police drama.
 Instead, he has to wrap things up, and while ending on a siege is dramatic and thrilling, the villain of the piece never quite earns his place as a capable threat, and certainly his threats are less exciting than the early part of the story’s concerns about who may or may not be corrupt.

 A powerful send-off